 The address is of the type http:// appliance-IP-address-or-FQDN/vsphere-client.

-- On the vSphere Web Client main page, hover over the Home icon, click Home, and select System Configuration.
+- On the vSphere Web Client main page, click .

 - Under System Configuration, click Nodes.